flamedeck-org/flamedeck/README.md

 ## Installing the `flamedeck` CLI

-The `flamedeck` CLI provides a convenient way to upload trace files to your Flamedeck instance directly from your terminal or CI pipelines.
+The `flamedeck` CLI provides a convenient way to upload trace files to [Flamedeck](https://www.flamedeck.com) directly from your terminal or CI pipelines.

 ### Using Homebrew (Recommended for macOS)